 Please be advised that the undersigned auto insurance company(s) petitions for a waiver from the requirements of 211 CMR 123.06 (2), the minimum number of geographically convenient referral repair shops to be provided claimants, under the Industry Direct Payment Plan.
 For the reasons set forth on the attached page(s), we will be unable to comply with the Regulation minimum of 2 repair shops after January 1, 1989, 3 repair shops after May 1, 1989, 4 repair shops after September 1, 1989 and 5 repair shops after January 1, 1990.
 Our Massachusetts Auto Market Share for 1987 was %.

+Company Name(s)

+Company Officer

-Name
+30 Name

 Signature

 Title

 Telephone Number

-Date
+٠, Date

 Please send copy to: